How to Bathe and Groom Your Ferret

 Slowly lower your ferret into the water.
 Talk to them calmly and happily.
 Keeping a calm tone will help your ferret, especially if they are afraid.
 Get their body fully wet.
 You can use a cup to pour water over them, your hands, or a cloth.

 Take a small amount of shampoo and lather your little fuzzy up.
-Be careful to keep the shampoo from getting in their eyes, but if you do, simply rinse out right away.
-You want to make sure their tail and belly is cleaned well (as they get a lot of oil build up here).
+Be careful to keep the shampoo from getting in their eyes, but if you do, simply rinse it out right away.
+You want to make sure their tail and belly are cleaned well (as they get a lot of oil buildup here).

 Rinse Them Off

-After he is all scrubbed up, you need to rinse the fur very well.
+After your ferret is all scrubbed up, you need to rinse the fur very well.
 Leftover soap can cause their skin to dry out quickly.
 There are a few ways to do this.

-If you have a water lover and patient ferret, you can drain the tub/sink and refill it with fresh water.
+If you have a water-loving, patient ferret, you can drain the tub/sink and refill it with fresh water.
 A quicker way is to keep clean water with you in a bottle or jug and use it to pour over your ferret.
 Or you can turn the tap on and hold them under the water.